Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

 1.5 When is the best time to go camping?

-Climate and weather – plan for good weather and reliable temperatures to have the most hassle-free trip.
-Camping in the winter, in snow, rain or storms is still possible (and quite exciting) however you’ll need to make sure you’re gear is suitable and you’ll be comfortable.
+- Climate and weather – aim for good weather and reliable temperatures to have the most hassle-free trip.
+Camping in the rain, snow or storms is still possible (and damn exciting) however you’ll need to make sure your gear is suitable and you’re comfortable.
 That being said, if it’s too hot you can also be uncomfortable in a sweaty tent.

-Wildlife – certain months might see more insects or mosquitoes and breeding season for certain animals (like deers or bears) might cause be something you’re trying to avoid or specifically go for.
+- Wildlife – certain months might see more insects or mosquitoes and breeding season for certain animals (like deers or bears).
+This might be something you’re trying to avoid or specifically go for.

 1.6 Getting there and away

-When it comes to carrying all of your things, a good quality backpack is good or panniers if you’re cycling.
-If you’re arriving by car or public transport a duffel bag (UK/USA) is a great idea or just using big bags for life.
+When it comes to bringing your stuff, a 60-litre backpack should be able to carry your things, or panniers if you’re cycling.
+If you’re arriving by car or public transport a duffel bag is ace or you can just use sturdy bags for life.

 1.6 How much does camping cost?
-Is camping expensive?
+Is it expensive?

-The average campsite in the UK will cost between £10-20, which is generally charged per tent but occasionally is per person.
-Prices will vary slightly for peak season, holidays, weekends etc. and if you camp for a number of nights you can often get a discount.
+The average campsite in the UK will cost between £10-20 a night (generally charged per tent but occasionally it’s per person).
+Prices vary slightly for peak seasons, holidays, weekends etc. and if you camp for a number of nights you can often get a discount.